Zamiell/isaac-achievement-randomizer/README.md

 ## Credits

-The mod was designed by Zamiel and [Gamonymous](https://github.com/Rchardon).
+The mod was designed by Zamiel and [Gamonymous](https://github.com/Rchardon), with some help from [Moucheron Quipet](https://www.twitch.tv/moucheronquipet).

 It is written in [TypeScript](https://www.typescriptlang.org/) using the [IsaacScript](https://isaacscript.github.io/) framework.